rafurr/react-sandbox/README.md

 ## Description

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and demonstrates the use of  React, Redux, React Router and Material-ui.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and demonstrates the use of  React, Redux, React Router and Material-UI.

 #### [Detail description to follow]